brenns10/dpath/README.md

 DPath
 =====

-DPath is a work-in-progress project for my EECS 433 Databases course.
+DPath is a completed project for my EECS 433 Databases course.
 It is an implementation of an XQuery-like language for file system queries.
 For example, the DPath query below would match every PNG file in the current directory tree: